 - worked for the required number of insurable hours (based on where you live and the unemployment rate in your economic region at the time you file your claim)

-When you leave a full-time job, your employer must provide a Record of Employment that states the number of hours you worked and your wage and why you no longer work for that employer.
+When you leave a full-time job, your employer must provide a Record of Employment (ROE) that states:

 To apply for EI, you must have Records of Employment from all of your employers for the last 52 weeks.